shihan1714/Diagnosable-ECG-Detector/ReadMe.md

 ## How to Use
 Due to implementation constraints, the algorithm input needs to start with a clean signal.
-To run properly and replicate the following results, the following steps must be followed in the exact order:
+To run properly and replicate my results, the following steps must be followed in the exact order:
 1) Connect osciliscope probes to pins A3 and D12.
 2) Reset Sender Board
 3) Reset Receiver Board